Matt Ryan Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 - He's also contributed on the ground, with 45 rushing yards (3.8 ypg) on 24 carries with one rushing touchdown.

-- The Falcons, who rank 27th in the NFL in points scored, have attempted a pass 60.6% of the time while running the ball 39.4% of the time.

-- Ryan has attempted 53 of his 420 passes in the red zone, accounting for 58.9% of his team's red zone plays.
+- Ryan has thrown 53 passes in the red zone this season, 58.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Panthers.